 However, design specs append the default units like px, pt, and dp to the base unitless measurements, according to the platform, so that you can understand the measurements with the platform you are developing for.
 You can also change the unit of measurements from one unit to another in design specs.

-To view layout grids, toggle on Layout Grids in the Properties inspector.
+To view layout grids, toggle on Layout Grids in the Property Inspector.
 This option activates the layout grids for all artboards in the design specs.

 Use the toggle button to remove layout grids from the artboard.
 Use the Opacity slider to control the transparency of the layout grid.

 If you have set the parameters within Layout Grids, hover the pointer over those parameters to highlight them in the displayed artboard.

 Design specs do not display square grids.

 Before you publish a design specs link, ensure to enable layout grids in the relevant artboards.
 By default, if you have not used layout grids in your designs, they do not appear in the design specs link.

 To inspect the applied overlays, navigate to the Interactions section in the Properties Inspector and click the displayed artifact, or press Shift and click the hotspot in the design specs.

 You can inspect artboard details, styles, and target information for the applied overlay: